Sagarsaurus/rtp/README.md

 rtp
 ===

+This is a File Transfer Application written by Samarth and myself.
+The entire application, from the Application layer to the transport layer was written by us.
+The transport layer protocol uses the Go-Back-N Protocol to transfer packets.

 Running instructions

 We had trouble connecting the the server so you'll have to run the NetEmu server locally.
 Start the NetEmu server on any port.
 Let's call that neport.